MattK1454/bikesharing/README.md

 ![Trips by gender (weekday per hour)](https://github.com/MattK1454/bikesharing/blob/main/images/Trips%20by%20Gender%20(Weekday%20per%20Hour).png)

 This visualization is a breakdown of the previous visualization by gender.
-The data supports males generated the highest returns of bikes.
+The data supports males generated the highest bike trips.

 ![User trips by gender by weekday](https://github.com/MattK1454/bikesharing/blob/main/images/User%20Trips%20by%20Gender%20by%20Weekday.png)